AdRoll/baker/content/en/docs/How Tos/baker_components.md

 	Outputs:       append(output.All, MyCustomOutputDesc...),
 	Uploads:       upload.All,

-	// Other fields now shown here.
+	// Other fields not shown here.
 }
 ```